Environment Canada issues snowfall warning ahead of 'mammoth' winter storm

 If you are dreaming of a White Christmas, Phillips says this will guarantee you'll see snow on the ground on Dec.
 25.

-"This is like a pre-Christmas gift," Phillips said.
+"This is like a pre-Christmas gift," Phillips told CTV Morning Live on Wednesday.
 "This ensures you're going to have a White Christmas because you're going to have that beautiful snow on the ground and then the temperatures are going to fall."

 WINTER PARKING BAN